zeeshan-shah/blog/README.md

 - The code for this project was written with the guidance of Code Institute's walkthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api).

 - [GitHub](https://github.com/): I drew inspiration for the project's design from GitHub.

+- [Heroku](https://www.heroku.com/): The project is hosted on Heroku, a cloud platform as a service supporting several programming languages.

 - [Font Awesome](https://fontawesome.com/): I utilized Font Awesome for its extensive collection of free icons, enhancing the visual appeal of my project.

 - [Google Fonts](https://fonts.google.com/): I leveraged Google Fonts to access a wide variety of free fonts, contributing to the project's aesthetic appeal.